francoiskroll/cutter/README.md

 * `nreads` number of reads to simulate, which is also number of rows added to the mutation table.

-* `mincov` setting for internal function `fitDelLengths` which fits the deletion lengths using a log-normal distribution.
-Minimum coverage (number of reads) of one sample to use it when fitting.
-Goal is to exclude samples with low coverage because we cannot be confident in the the deletion frequencies (e.g. 1 read with a 11-bp deletion in a sample with 4 reads probably does not mean that the frequency of this 11-bp deletion is 25%).
-Default is 100 (`mincov=100`).

 * `cutpos` position of cut site in reference sequence used for alignment (first nucleotide is #1).
 This position should point to exactly the nucleotide before the cut.
 For example, for reference sequence (PAM in uppercase) `attctagactNGGcattca`, we expect `cutpos=7` (position of `g`).

 * `cutDelbp` generally, deletions must remove the 'cutpos' nucleotide, but we relax this requirement for very short deletions.
 Setting controls this length threshold, it is the minimum size of a deletion that must delete the 'cutpos' nucleotide.
 Default is 3 bp (`cutDelbp=3`), meaning any deletion that is 3 bp or longer must delete the 'cutpos' nucleotide.
 For shorter deletion, see below.